 Eco travel to the Peruvian Amazon is accompanied by incredible biodiversity.
 Night hikes through the jungle reveal a multitude of insects so exquisite and bizarre that their shapes and colors have to be seen to be believed.
 The calls of hidden treefrogs and bright poison-dart frogs can be heard as they vocalize from the dense vegetation.
 The variety of palms and massive, old growth trees puts every botanical garden to shame while troops of monkeys roaming through the treetops makes you realize that no zoo can compare with a trip to a wild rainforest.

-A short boat ride followed by an hour long hike through the rainforest takes guests to a clay lick frequented by 7 to 10 species of parrots and parakeets.
+A 20 minute hike from the lodge through the rainforest takes guests to a clay lick frequented by 7 to 10 species of parrots and parakeets.
 While watching from a blind, guests can get very close looks at Dusky-headed and Cobalt-winged Parakeets, Chestnut-fronted Macaws, and Mealy, Yellow-crowned, Blue-headed, and Orange-cheeked Parrots.
 This is an exciting and easy activity for every family green travel itinerary!